- Find the right replacement HEPA/ULPA filter for your FFU (Fan-Filter Unit)

-Most cleanroom professionals understand that FFUs capture contaminants that degrade particle-sensitive samples.
-But they also remove bacteria and many viruses and mold spores that contribute to a host of infections.
+Most cleanroom professionals understand that HEPA and ULPA filters capture contaminants that degrade particle-sensitive samples.
+But they also help remove bacteria, mold spores, and many viruses that contribute to a host of infections.

 Most common bacteria are contained by the 0.3-micron pore size of high-efficiency particular air (HEPA) filters.
 Ultra-Low Penetration Air (ULPA) filters, which are rated 99.999% efficient at retaining particles of 0.12 microns and larger in diameter, capture ultra-fine contaminants, including many large viruses and mold spores.

 These filters also remove aerosol-born pathogens - germs that hitch a ride on larger particles and liquid droplets that are captured in a HEPA or ULPA filter.
 HEPA- or ULPA-based Fan/Filter Units (FFUs) thus can play an important role in infection prevention in surgical theaters, ICUs and other medical settings.

 Here is a list of common human pathogens that HEPA/ULPA filters capture and remove from circulation: